kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/memory-corruption-due-to-insufficient-allocation.md

 and examine in details how this memory corruption happens

-## Mitigating the issue
+## Remediation Strategies

-To prevent memory corruption, ensure the allocation accounts for the length of the buffer:
+1. Ensure Proper Memory Allocation: Always allocate sufficient memory for your data structures.
+Manage memory to ensure enough space is allocated.
+To mitigate the ENS data corruption vulnerability discussed above, the below can be done which ensures the memory allocation accounts for the length of the buffer:

 ```solidity
 function init(buffer memory buf, uint capacity) internal pure returns(buffer memory) {